-First, felon disenfranchisement laws are justified on the basis of the Lockean notion of a social contract: As Judge Henry Friendly once put it, someone "who breaks the laws" may "fairly have been thought to have abandoned the right to participate" in making them.
-Furthermore, it can scarcely be deemed unreasonable for a state to decide that the(?) perpetrators of serious crimes shall not take part in electing the legislators who make the laws, the executives who enforce these, the prosecutors who must try them for further violations, or the judges who are to consider their cases.
+As said at the outset, felon disenfranchisement laws have been justified on the basis of American adherence to Lockean notions of a social contract.
+To quote Judge Henry Friendly again, someone "who breaks the laws" may "fairly have been thought to have abandoned the right to participate" in making them.116 Furthermore,

-That same reasoning motivated Massachusetts then-governor Paul Celluci in 2000 to support a ballot initiative stripping incarcerated felons of the right to vote after prisoners began to organize a political action committee.
-A Massachusetts state legislative leader commented about the State's now-abolished practice of allowing incarcerated felons to vote: "It makes no sense.
-We incarcerate people and we take away their right to run their own lives and leave them with the ability to influence how we run our lives?"
+That same reasoning motivated Massachusetts Governor Paul Celluci in 2000 to support a ballot initiative stripping incarcerated felons of the right to vote after prisoners began to organize a political action committee.118 A Massachusetts state legislative leader commented about the state's now-abolished practice of allowing incarcerated felons to vote: "It makes no sense.
+We incarcerate people and we take away their right to run their own lives and leave them with the ability to influence how we run our lives?"119 system, it has long been established that "the States possess primary authority for defining and enforcing the criminal law."121

-Second, disenfranchisement has traditionally been deemed a part of punishment for committing a crime.
-Criminal punishment can be meted out in various ways, including imprisonment, fines, probation, and, yes, the withdrawal of certain rights and privileges.
-In the American system, it has long been established that "the States possess primary authority for defining and enforcing the criminal law."
+This is the second traditional argument against felon voting: disfranchisement is also part of the punishment for committing a crime.120 Criminal punishment can be meted out in various ways, including imprisonment, fines, probation, and the withdrawal of certain rights and privileges.
+In the American

-But even more fundamentally, society considers convicts, even those who have completed their prison terms, to be less trustworthy and responsible than non-convicted citizens.
-In other areas of the law, full rights and privileges are not always restored to convicts, even though they may have "paid their debt to society."
-For example, federal law prohibits the possession of a firearm for anyone indicted for or convicted of a felony punishable by at least one year in prison.
-Also under federal law, anyone who has a "charge pending" or has been convicted of a crime punishable by imprisonment for one year or more cannot serve on a jury.
-So if someone who has a "charge pending" against him is deemed incapable of sitting in judgment of the fate of a single litigant, it hardly seems unreasonable to say that someone convicted of a felony cannot help shape the fate of a city, a state, or the entire nation.
-Even outside the realm of civic rights and privileges, society recognizes that an ex-convict may be less reliable than others.
+Lastly, on a moral level, society considers convicts-even those who have completed their prison terms-to be less trustworthy and responsible than non-convicted citizens.122 In other areas of the law, full rights and privileges are not always restored to convicts, even though they may have "paid their debt to society."123 For example, federal law prohibits the possession of a firearm for anyone indicted for or convicted of a felony punishable by at least one year in prison.124 Also under federal law, anyone who has a "charge pending" or has been convicted of a crime punishable by imprisonment for one year or more cannot serve on a jury.125 Even outside the realm of civic rights and privileges, society recognizes that an ex-convict may be less reliable than others.
 For example, employers routinely ask prospective employees whether they have been arrested (let alone convicted of a felony) because they suspect that the mere fact of an arrest may be an indication of untrustworthiness.

-Critics of felon disenfranchisement laws note that these laws have a disproportionate impact on certain racial minority groups.
-While society can be sensitive to such concerns, it is not a sufficient reason to abolish longstanding and justifiable laws in the attempt to achieve some form of racial balance.
+Critics of felon disenfranchisement laws note that these laws have a disproportionate impact on certain racial minority groups.126 But opponents answer that this is not a sufficient reason to abolish longstanding and justifiable laws in the attempt to achieve some form of racial balance.
 As W.E.B.
-DuBois once wrote, "Draw lines of crime, of incompetency, of vice, as tightly and uncompromisingly as you will, for these things must be proscribed; but a color-line not only does not accomplish this purpose, but thwarts it."
-In fact, the abolition of felon disenfranchisement laws may have the unintended effect of creating "anti-law enforcement" voting blocs and victimizing the vast majority of law-abiding citizens who live in high-crime urban areas-people who are themselves disproportionately black and Latino.
-The political left's compassion-ignoring the effect of its agenda on law-abiding people of color-is misplaced.
-Ultimately the real solution is to deter and prevent the crimes from being committed, not to create loopholes and exceptions for punishments.
+DuBois once exclaimed: "Draw lines of crime, of incompetency, of vice, as tightly and uncompromisingly as you will, for these things must be proscribed; but a color-line not only does not accomplish this purpose, but thwarts it."127 In fact, the abolition of felon disenfranchisement laws may have the unintended effect of creating "anti-law enforcement" voting blocs and victimizing the vast majority of law-abiding citizens who live in high-crime urban areas-people who are themselves disproportionately black and Latino.128